 PhD (Queensland University of Technology)

-Fernando Vanegas is a Research Fellow in Robotics at Queensland University of Technology.
+Fernando Vanegas is a Lecturer at the School of Electrical Engineering and Robotics of the Queensland University of Technology.
 He holds a M.Sc. in Electrical Engineering from Halmstad University and a PhD in Aerial Robotics from QUT.
-He has developed frameworks for UAV mission planning in GPS-denied environments for navigation, target finding and tracking purposes using machine learning techniques based on reinforcement learning and optimal sequential decision making.
-His current research interests include motion planning for UAV exploration in GPS-denied and cluttered environments, POMDP, SLAM and Visual Odometry.Projects
+His research focuses on Drone Autonomy and Drone-based remote sensing.
+He has led the development of frameworks for planning UAV missions in GNSS-denied environments using reinforcement learning and optimal sequential decision-making.
+His current research interests include motion planning for UAV exploration in GPS-denied and cluttered environments, POMDP, SLAM and Visual Odometry, and AI-assisted Remote Sensing

 - Aerial Mapping of Forests Affected by Pathogens using UAVs, Hyperspectral Sensors and Artificial Intelligence: Myrtle Rust